Rusty blackbird: Population

 Rusty blackbirds have declined significantly in recent decades.
 The reasons are unclear, but habitat loss is likely a major contributor to the decline.
 The habitat loss is likely due to multiple factors, including development for oil, gas, and mining industries, hydroelectric projects, and the clearing of forests for forestry.
 Mercury contamination may be a problem for populations in northeastern North America.
 Rarer than previously believed, it was uplisted from a species of Least Concern to Vulnerable status on the 2007 IUCN Red List.
 Deliberate poisoning of mixed-species blackbird flocks, targeting brown-headed cowbird, common grackle and red-winged blackbird, in the southeastern U.S. may also be playing a role; there is currently no estimate of the number of rusty blackbirds killed by these poisonings.
 In the eastern part of its range, acid rain may be decreasing the availability of calcium-rich invertebrates that the rusty blackbird depends on for food.

 Additionally, citizen science projects such as the North American Breeding Bird Survey and Christmas Bird Count have determined that rusty blackbirds have dropped 85%–98% in the past 40 years.
-This is very worrisome for many people, as scientists are desperately trying to figure out what exactly went wrong.
+Scientists are urgently trying to understand the causes of this severe population decline.
 Sighting submission services such as eBird are encouraging birders to keep track of rusty blackbirds.
 The International Rusty Blackbird Working Group has been actively coordinating and conducting research on this species since 2005.